canorve/GALFITools/docs/Ellipse.md

     If -phot option is enabled, SNR quantities will be inaccurate.

     ./EllipSectGalfit.py galfit.14 -model model.fits

+*   sky option allows the user to introduce his/her own sky value to substract from galaxy and model images.
+User must know what he/she is doing because otherwise EllipSectGalfit will produce wrong outputs.

+    ./EllipSectGalfit.py galfit.01 -sky 300

 *   The following options requires that the user has already experienced with